The Assault at McDonald's on September 23, 2011

 Ward was identified the same day to the police by employees of Ozio’s Bar.
 They entered Ozio’s at approximately 2 A.M after leaving the Camelot Showbar.
 In the police files the Ozio employees’ described Ward as “aggressive when he’s drinking,” “you can trigger him, this was “not his [Ward’s] first drunken scuffle,” ”the tall one [Giblin] was somewhat drunk and out of control” and the trio as “always drunk.”
 This damaging, undisputable background of Ward and his friends was kept secret during the investigation.
 We discovered these witness accounts of Ward’s background in the police files obtained by FOIA.

-In the civil case depositions we learned that Ward, Giblin and Ruark had all been involved at Ward’s side in drunken brawls in the DuPont Circle area prior to Ward’s attack at the McDonald’s restaurant.
-Just seven months earlier in February 2011 Ward, Giblin and another friend, Matthew Leybold were involved in a drunken brawl at the bar Rumors.
-We learned this damaging, undisputable background of Ward, Giblin and Ruark they were deposed and competently questioned.
+In the civil case depositions we learned that Ward, Giblin and Ruark had all been involved in drunken brawls in DC prior to Ward’s attack at the McDonald’s restaurant.
+Just seven months earlier in February 2011 Ward, Giblin and Matthew Leybold were involved in a drunken brawl at the bar Rumors.
+We learned this damaging, undisputable background of Ward, Giblin and Ruark when they were deposed and competently questioned in the civil lawsuit.
 Incredibly the 2011 investigators never asked any of the men about involvement in previous drunken brawls despite statements about Ward’s violent tendencies made by employees of Ozio’s.

 The DC Police called Ward on Saturday the day after he attacked Patrick.
 Ward testified “They wanted me to come in for questioning.”
 He said “I’m going to retain counsel, and then I’ll get back to you.”
 He testified “They didn’t give me a demand or anything, they just said, ‘Come in whenever you can.’”
 While Patrick was in a coma the investigators were coddling Ward.